Paediatric radiology: Paediatric radiology training

-In many countries, paediatric radiology does not officially require a specific training.
-Where there is, paediatric radiologists have usually completed a diagnostic radiology residency, then complete one or two more years of subspecialty fellowship training before they are eligible to take the board examination for official subspecialty certification (e.g. Canada, UK, Switzerland).
+In some countries, paediatric radiology does not legally require a specific training to practice.
+Where there is, paediatric radiologists must complete a diagnostic radiology residency (4 years), then finalize a pediatric radiology fellowship (1-2 years) before they are eligible to take the board examination for official subspecialty certification (e.g. Canada, UK, Switzerland, USA).
 This then qualifies them in the specialised area of paediatric radiology.